Convert a Dynamic Disk to a Basic Disk Without Losing Data

 Drive properties

 To convert this dynamic disk to a basic disk without losing any data, we will be using a free tool called NIUBI Partition Editor.
-We have used NIUBI in the past to do things such as rearranging partitions on a drive to allow for tasks such as expanding volumes into unallocated space.
+We have used NIUBI in the past to do things such as rearranging partitions on a drive to allow for tasks like expanding volumes into unallocated space.
 NIBUI Partition Editor comes in a free edition as well as a professional edition.
-They also have an installable version and a portable\standalone version.
-You can download NIBUI Partition Editor here.
-You should also consider making a backup before performing any procedures like this on your hard drives.
+You should consider making a complete backup before performing any procedures like this on your hard drives.

 Once we open NIBUI Partition Editor, we will see a similar interface to that of the Windows Disk Management tool.
 Now we will find our E drive, right click on it and choose Convert to basic disk.
 You should make sure that Disk Management, File Explorer and any files you have open on the drive are closed before starting this process.

 You will then see a message asking if you are sure you want to convert the dynamic disk to a basic disk.
+Read the prompt carefully to ensure you selected the correct drive letter.
 You can then click on the OK button to continue.

 NIUBI Partition Editor Apply Changes